Carrie-Luk/STAT350_LungCancer/README.md

 …

-Once our model was fit we took a look at the plots to analyze any potential influential points as well as the fit of the model.

-…

-We also revisited the potential presence of multicollinearity in our model and took a look at the variance inflation factors (VIFs) of our predictors.
+Once we had a model which included only the parameters which were essential to our respective dependent variables, we revisited the potential presence of multicollinearity in our model and took a look at the variance inflation factors (VIFs) of our predictors.
 We performed the following test:

 *insert image of VIFs for both models*